Customer Service During the Holiday Rush — A Complete Guide

 – It helps you build customer loyalty and customers trust your brand over your competition.

-– The parallel benefits of loyal customers is advocacy.
+– The parallel benefit of loyal customers is advocacy.
 They will go the extra mile to spread the good word about your brand.

 – This in turn creates brand stickiness — your customers will stay with you for a longer time.
 This also reduces retention costs.